Far from the Madding Crowd (1967 film): Plot

-Set in the rural West Country in Victorian England (circa 1870), the story features Bathsheba Everdene (Julie Christie), a beautiful, headstrong, independently minded woman who inherits her uncle's farm and decides to manage it herself.
+Set in the rural West Country in Victorian England in the mid 1860s, the story features Bathsheba Everdene, a headstrong, independently minded woman who inherits her uncle's farm and decides to manage it herself.
 This engenders some disapproval from the local farming community.
-She employs a former neighbour, Gabriel Oak (Alan Bates), as a shepherd; rejected by her earlier as a suitor, Gabriel lost his own flock after one of his dogs drove them off a cliff.
+She employs a former neighbour, Gabriel Oak, as a shepherd.
+Rejected by Bathsheba earlier as a suitor for lack of wealth, Gabriel lost his own flock after one of his dogs drove them off a cliff.

-Bathsheba impulsively sends a valentine to William Boldwood (Peter Finch), a nearby gentleman farmer.
-Misinterpreting her capriciousness, he falls passionately in love with her and proposes; Bathsheba promises to consider his offer.
-However, she soon meets and becomes enamoured of Frank Troy (Terence Stamp), a dashing cavalry sergeant.
+Bathsheba impulsively sends a valentine to William Boldwood, a nearby gentleman farmer.
+Boldwood, a middle-aged bachelor, falls passionately in love with her and proposes; Bathsheba promises to consider his offer.
+However, she soon meets and becomes enamoured of Frank Troy, a handsome sergeant, dashing in red uniform.